ahmedrash/BuildFlow/README.md

 ### 3. Mega Menus & Popups
 *   **Mega Menus**:
     1. Create a Container with your desired menu layout (columns, links, images).
-    2. Note its ID.
+    2. Note its ID (visible in the Layers tree or Properties panel).
     3. Select your Menu element, add a link, set type to "Mega Menu", and paste the Target ID.
 *   **Popups**:
     1. Create a Container for your popup.
     2. Note its ID.
     3. Select a Button, set Action to "Popup", and paste the Target ID.
-    4. Use the **Eye Icon** in the top bar to toggle visibility of these hidden elements while editing.
+    4. **Tip:** Use the **Eye Icon** in the top bar to toggle visibility of these hidden targets while you edit the rest of the page.

 ### 4. Global Components
 1. Select an element (e.g., Navbar).